RBOrtmann/RBOrtmann/README.md

 ## Welcome to my profile!

-I recently finished my senior project, [YADA](https://github.com/Yet-Another-Data-Aggregator/yada-web).
-A live demo can be found [here](https://yada-demo.netlify.app).

-I recently took a job working for Gemini Shale Solutions as a Software Developer.
+I recently took a job working for LBMC as a Software Engineer.
+I've been working heavily with Microsoft's Azure suite to build software for internal clients.

 <!--
 **RBOrtmann/RBOrtmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.